 Once the roadway plan was in place, the Westwood team set out a plan to accommodate the capacity and connectivity for pedestrian segments flowing into this corridor from nearby walkways and regional trails.
 There was a lack of funding for a new bridge over the Mississippi River which led the team to a creative approach of keeping the existing bridge deck and providing modified crossings and safety barriers.
-The two existing six-foot pedestrian walkways were combined into a single twelve-foot trail crossing, along with a new underpass, making travel safer for pedestrians and bicyclists at the river area.
+The two existing 6-foot pedestrian walkways were combined into a single12-foot trail crossing, along with a new underpass, making travel safer for pedestrians and bicyclists at the river area.
 There were also strategic roadway pedestrian crossings at the round-abouts and street crossings, along with a median pedestrian cable rail pedestrian deterrent at the college.
 Cuyuna Lakes Regional Trail extension was part of the project, along with comprehensive connections to the Paul Bunyan Regional Trail and Kiwanis Park.

 Because of the magnitude of the project, one of the biggest challenges was convincing the stakeholders that overall, the design for what they wanted to accomplish was the best value in the long run for their budget.
 The Westwood team kept an open line of communication and provided a design standards booklet that laid out the master plan for all elements of the project in response to city and public concerns.

 Balancing Aesthetics and Engineering